Game4all/bevy_vox_mesh/README.md

     ..default()
 });
 ```
-Alternatively, spawn individual models using the name assigned to it in MagicaVoxel:
+Alternatively, spawn any node of the scene graph, down to individual models, using the name you assigned to the node in MagicaVoxel:

 ```rust
 commands.spawn(VoxelSceneBundle {